Society of Information Risk Analysts

 Chris Hayes: Absolute must have

-IT Risk: Turning Business Threats into Competitive Advantagebook Westerman, George and Richard Hunter
+IT Risk: Turning Business Threats into Competitive Advantage by George Westerman and Richard Hunter

 Jeff Lowder: This book is surprisingly light on the methodology used to estimate the probability and impact ofIT risks, but that is more than offset by the excellent suggestions around building a culture of risk management within organizations.
 It also introduces the 4A framework for IT risk management, which I found to be very innovative.